 2000 - 2011 - Working with the Homeless

 21st Century: In 2012, I wrote a song about my mum, who had just died from Alzheimer’s and this was my first original composition in twelve years.
-Since then, I have re-found my passion and desire to compose and record original songs and have produced five albums and an EP, culminating in my latest release (2/06/17), Dangerous Moonlight.
+Since then, I have re-found my passion and desire to compose and record original songs and have produced six albums and an EP, culminating in my latest release (20/10/18), Journey Part 1.